davidthompson/WebsiteScreenSaver/readme.md

 # Website Screen Saver
-The following project allows loading a website as a screensaver.
+This project allows loading a website as a screensaver.